dady8889/AdornerBehavior/README.md

 I am open to suggestions and PRs.

 ## Licenses
-Original work was licensed under CPOL and so is this.
+Original work was licensed under CPOL, however there isn't much left of the original code.
+Therefore, I am giving my code to the Public Domain.